openedx/xqueue/docs/checkers_api.rst

-**NOTE**: This document describes the in-progress "v2" of the checker API, not the existing approach implemented by xqueue, etc.
+**NOTE**: This document describes the in-progress external checker API, not the existing approach implemented by xqueue, etc.

 External Checkers API
 =====================